Cachiman-inc/Savyonpayment-go/README.md

 We use [just](https://github.com/casey/just) for conveniently running development tasks.
 You can use them directly, or copy the commands out of the `justfile`.
 To our help docs, run `just`.

-This package depends on [stripe-mock][stripe-mock], so make sure to fetch and run it from a background terminal ([stripe-mock's README][stripe-mock-usage] also contains instructions for installing via Homebrew and other methods):
+This package depends on [savyonpayment-mock][stripe-mock], so make sure to fetch and run it from a background terminal ([savyonpayment-mock's README][savyonpayment-mock-usage] also contains instructions for installing via Homebrew and other methods):

-    go get -u github.com/stripe/stripe-mock
+    go get -u github.com/savyonpayment/savyonpayment-mock
-    stripe-mock
+    savyonpayment-mock

 Run all tests: